mpv-player/mpv/DOCS/man/options.rst

     ``auto`` is a deprecated possible value that is equivalent to ``no``.

     See also: ``--volume``.

-``--softvol=<no|yes|auto>``
-    Deprecated/unfunctional.
-Before mpv 0.18.1, this used to control whether to use the volume controls of the audio output driver or the internal mpv volume filter.

-    The current behavior is that softvol is always enabled, i.e. as if this option is set to ``yes``.
-The other behaviors are not available anymore, although ``auto`` almost matches current behavior in most cases.

-    The ``no`` behavior is still partially available through the ``ao-volume`` and ``ao-mute`` properties.
-But there are no options to reset these.

 ``--audio-demuxer=<[+]name>``
     Use this audio demuxer type when using ``--audio-file``.
 Use a '+' before